DevonDevilliers/QIQSS-Code/docs/source/Alazartech.rst

 Installation
 ------------
 The code for the control of Alazartech acquisition cards is part of PyHegel, to be installed following the instructions on `PyHegel repository <https://github.com/lupien/pyHegel/blob/master/README.rst>`_.
-The code is in the 'instruments' package of PyHegel, under the name 'Alazartech.py'.
+The code is in the :mod:`instruments` module of PyHegel, under the name 'Alazartech.py'.
 You can detect all the Alazartech acquisition cards connected with the computer using the :py:func:`find_all_Alazartech` function.

 >>> instruments.find_all_Alazartech()